huggingface/blog/decision-transformers.md

 3. The inputs are processed by a GPT-2 model which predicts future actions via autoregressive modeling.

 ![Decision Transformers architecture](assets/58_decision-transformers/dt-architecture.gif)
 *Decision Transformer architecture.
-States, actions, and returns are fed into modalityspecific linear embeddings and a positional episodic timestep encoding is added.
+States, actions, and returns are fed into modality specific linear embeddings and a positional episodic timestep encoding is added.
 Tokens are fed into a GPT architecture which predicts actions autoregressively using a causal self-attention mask.
 Figure from [1].*

 ## Using the Decision Transformer in 🤗 Transformers